yorklim/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all clients using the `list` command.
 Multiple clients in the list.

    2. Test case: `edit 1 n/John Doe`<br>
      Expected: First client's name is edited to John Doe.
 Details of the added person are shown in the status message.
-Timestamp in the status bar is updated.

    3. Test case (Missing Index): `edit n/John Doe`<br>
       Expected: No client is edited.
 Error details shown in the status message.
-Status bar remains the same.

    4. Test case (Invalid Index): `edit x n/John Doe` (where x is smaller or larger than the list size)<br>
      Expected: Similar to previous.